gowdaop/Personal-portpolio/README.md

    - Simply open `index.html` in your web browser
    - Or use a live server extension for development

-## 📱 Sections

-### 🏠 Home
-- Hero section with introduction
-- Professional tagline and call-to-action

-### 👨‍💻 About
-- Personal background and story
-- Skills and expertise
-- Education and certifications

-### 💼 Projects
-- Featured projects with descriptions
-- Technology stack used
-- Live demo and GitHub links

-### 🛠️ Skills
-- Technical skills with proficiency levels
-- Tools and technologies
-- Programming languages

-### 📞 Contact
-- Contact information
-- Social media links
-- Contact form for inquiries

 ## 🎨 Customization

 ### Updating Personal Information